 For example, if a company which deals in motorbikes decides to single source the engines from another reputed company, it will automatically prove beneficial or both the brands.
 This will also increase brand awareness and customer satisfaction in the product.

-This is an example of single-sourcing where both the companies are working towards the betterment of a single product.
+This is an example of sole source supplier where both the companies are working towards the betterment of a single product.